rjeschmi/puppet-backupninja/README.md

 Currently I have only tested Duplicity + SFTP on CentOS 6.
 Please don't expect this to work on anything else yet, though I have the structure in place to rapidly support most differences.

-## CONTACT ME
+## Contact Me
 I will be supporting for my company and myself.
 If you don't know puppet but would like to use this system, please email me at rhys@rhavenindustrys.com with your use case and I will add it in with the best practices I can figure out.
-I respond within 24 hours usually.
+I respond within 24 hours 80% of the time.

-Cheerio,
---
 Rhys